radioDeeshak/client/README.md

 ## Features

-- Stream music from a wide range of genres.
+- Stream music from a wide range of streams.
 - Discover new artists and songs.

 ## Contact

-If you have any questions or suggestions, please feel free to contact us at <info@deeshak.com>.
+If you have any questions or suggestions, please feel free to contact us at <contact@deeshak.com>.